The Birkin Sweater

 I started the neck with 3.25 mm needles on XS size and change for 3.5 mm after the first increase on XS size.
 I did Japanese short rows, because they are my favorite way of doing short rows, and on the second increase I get the size S. The yoke was worked with 3.75 mm needles on size S and the third increase leads me to size M. I did the body, sleeves and their rib with 3.5 mm on M size.
 I also opted for longer sleeves instead of ¾, so I decreased until 68 stitches to get them a little wide.

-I will share photos of how it fits dressed on the next post; I just wanted to share my experience with this design, what I did for my case in particular in order to achieve a XS with positive ease, and the hurdles I faced while the wool was still on the needles.
+I will share photos of how it fits dressed on the next post; I just wanted to share my experience with this design, what I did for my case in particular… and the hurdles I faced while the wool was still on the needles.